 A health professional can assess whether you have a panic disorder, with or without agoraphobia, or another health problem with similar symptoms.
 To be properly assessed, it could be necessary to conduct a physical exam or to prescribe laboratory tests.
 You will be proposed a treatment plan that is adapted to your needs.

 See the Help and Resources section to find resources available to you.

 If you have suicidal thoughts and fear for your safety, or that of people around you, see the Preventing Suicide page.
 You will find further information on help and resources available.

 Panic disorder is an illness that can be treated.
 There are known treatments available to treat this disorder.
 Treatments allow people affected to regain control of their lives and daily activities.
 The earlier an affected person consults with a doctor, the faster he or she will recover.

-In most cases, panic disorder is treated very effectively by a psychotherapy, anti-anxiety medication, or a combination of these 2 treatments.
+In most cases, panic disorder is treated effectively by a psychotherapy, medication, or a combination of these 2 treatments.

 Treatment for panic disorder also lowers agoraphobia.
-It often disappears by itself as panic attacks diminish, and then goes away completely.
+It often disappears by itself as panic attacks diminish.
 In rare cases, a person who is treated and has no more panic attacks can continue to have agoraphobia.

 Anxiety disorder experts generally recommend cognitive behavioural therapy, which aims to change the individual’s thoughts and problematic behaviour, and replaces them with thoughts and responses appropriate to reality.
 It helps understand the origins of the problem and to find solutions.